 Of course, James has made enemies out of the Scorpions—I mean, Kim’s boyfriend and his gang.
 They taunt James and his bicycle in the high school parking lot with their revving cars.

 James gets away mostly unharmed, and heads off to the new wave concert.
-The lead singer of Robert’s band is a total Danny Elfman knock-off.
+The lead singer of Robert’s band is a total Danny Elfman knock-off–actually it’s alternative artist Jim Carroll.
 Robert drums shirtless and has hot black and red leather pants on (the drummer is always the cutest member of the band).
 You get to hear the band’s entire song, white kids dance just the way Eddie Murphy demonstrated in his 80s standup, and we find out the name of the band is “Tale from the Crypt”!
 This movie was like 4 years ahead of its time!

-Next, Tale from the Crypt performs an awesome electro punk song.
+Tale from the Crypt performs an awesome electro punk song.
 So glad I have the soundtrack on vinyl.
 The white kids do more 80s jump dancing, James dance-molests Kim, she kind of likes it.
-She’s wearing an awesome sweat shirt dress with no shoulders—it’s like the next incarnation of the Flashdance shirt.
+Her sweat shirt dress with no shoulders is like the next incarnation of the Flashdance shirt.
 They dirty dance (this movie is like 2 years ahead of its time!).
 The gang catches James outside and throws him against a wall, giving us some of that awesome 80s pretty boy-on-pretty boy violence loaded with sexual tension.
 Then the next day, James finds a bloody rat hanging in his locker.
 Damn, is this the Class of 1984…?
 Well, actually, it’s the class of 1985.

 What happens next is pure genius.
-The score of the film is absolutely drenched with synths and drum machines as James is chased by the gang’s car, but it turns out it’s just Robert screwing with him, having stolen the car from them.
-They lure Kim and her girlfriends into the car easily since they think it is being driven by Kim’s boyfriend.
-Angry at first, the girls soon get over it and go along for the ride.
+The score of the film is absolutely drenched with synths and drum machines during a car chase scene.
+Then Spader and Downey lure Kim and her girlfriends into their car.
 To see how the other half lives, they drive past all the beautiful mansions in L.A. to the cheeps and chirps of a Lene Lovich song.
 It’s all very Valley Girl.
 Where’s “I Melt With You” when you need it?

-Next, they sneak into a ritzy, snooty, upscale party—where there’s a power pop band rocking out!
+They sneak into a ritzy, snooty, upscale party—where there’s a power pop band rocking out!
 WTF?
-The band is performing a new wave version of “Twist and Shout” of Ferris Beuller fame!!!
+The band is performing a new wave version of “Twist and Shout” of Ferris Bueller fame!!!
 This movie was like a year ahead of its time!
 While Kim’s friend is busy having a very lengthy conversation about penises with a bunch of snobby women, James sits Kim on a grand piano—and fricking sings a song to her!!!

 But wait.
 It gets even better.
 We’re off to the boys’ locker room at school, with man butts way too hidden by dark shadows.
-What follows is a scene I think comes from the first gay porn I ever watched back in the 80s.
 A shirtless and sweaty gang, wearing tight jeans, headbands, and chain link belts, pins James to a bench and gives him a good towel flogging.
 Wow.
 A gay sex scene in a mainstream teen film.

 The temptation of gay S&M doesn’t stop James’s heterosexuality.
 He’s determined to have Kim.
 So he searches for her apartment balcony, totally stealing the idea from Tony in West Side Story.
 Once he finds her window, he holds up a little walkman and blasts a song to her like something out of Say Anything.
 This movie was like 4 years ahead of its time!

-As romantic as that all is, the next day, we learn Kim is marrying her douche gang leader boyfriend!
+As romantic as that all is, we learn Kim is marrying her douche boyfriend!
 And yet she still agrees to have dinner at James’s house with his upper class parents.
 It’s so very St. Elmo’s Fire.
 This movie was like 6 months ahead of its time.

 I won’t spoil the film for you, but I will tell you, as the credits roll, it’s back to the club, the band, and the dancing.
 Everybody cut Footloose!